civo/kubernetes-marketplace/percona-monitoring-and-management/post_install.md

   echo https://$SERVICE_IP
 ```

-Connect the link you get from the above.
+Connect to the link you get from the above.